-Meanwhile, the more we hooped, the better we became at it.
-Vera and I were spinning things up in Golden Gate Park one day when someone approached us about performing at DNA Lounge.
-Little did I know I’d go on to perform across the country and beyond and with such diverse music artists as Giorgio Moroder, Miho Hitori, Haiti’s RAM, LA’s Dam-Funk, Sofrito Soundsystem, Pierre Kwenders, Escort and more.
-I’ve also performed in some truly spectacular settings, most noteworthy being the Cleveland Museum of Art which invited me back to take the stage at their annual Solstice festival seven times.
+Meanwhile, the more we hooped, the better we all became at it too.
+Vera and I were practicing in Golden Gate Park one afternoon when someone approached us about performing at DNA Lounge.
+We said yes.
+I had no idea I’d go on to perform across the country and beyond, and with such diverse music artists as Giorgio Moroder, Miho Hitori, Pierre Kwenders and many others.
+I also never would have imagined I’d end up performing in some truly spectacular settings as well, like the Cleveland Museum of Art who invited me to take the stage at their annual Solstice festival seven times.

 For the first few years managing hooping.org I didn’t really share my own hoop dance practice because I wanted the site to be about community rather than self promotion.
 The audience, however, started demanding that they see something and with some assistance from my friend Roman Udalov I created a short film.
 Much to my surprise Gotta Hoop ended up being featured by The New York Times , The Huffington Post, and spread to many other national and international publications.
 It even won awards including Video of the Year from both the Los Angeles Downtown News and the Hoopies.
 Gotta Hoop also helped score me the 2012 Male Hooper of the Year Hoopie Award too as voted on by my peers.

 What had started on something of a whim though eventually took over most of my life.
 I learned this funny thing can happen when you turn what you do for fun into what you do for work too – it can become work.
 And while there are those who say “Do what you love and the money will follow” I also learned first hand this isn’t always the case.